 Who is at Risk?

-Everyone is potentially at risk for gum disease, but there are many conditions that can increase your risk:
+Everyone is potentially at risk, but there are many conditions that can increase your risk:

 - Smoking or tobacco use